keith-ratcliffe/cloud-basher/_docs-latest/tour/getting-started.md

 ---
-title: "Guided Tour: Getting Started"
+title: "DataWave Tour: Getting Started"
 layout: tour
-tags: [getting_started, ingest, query]
+tags: [getting_started]
+toc: false
+summary: |
-summary: The guided tour will introduce you to DataWave's ingest and query components and provide several examples of how to use and configure them.
-In order to follow along with the examples, you should first complete the <a href="../getting-started/quickstart-install">Quickstart Installation</a>
+  The guided tour will introduce you to DataWave's ingest and query components and provide several examples of how to use and configure them.
+In order to follow along with the examples, you should first complete the
+  <a href="../getting-started/quickstart-install">Quickstart Installation</a>
 ---

 ## Verify Your Environment Setup

-At this point, you should have a standalone DataWave environment instantiated via the [Quickstart Installation](../getting-started/quickstart-install).
-Throughout the tour, we'll be using its example datasets, its pre-built configs, and many of its helpful [bash functions](../getting-started/quickstart-reference).
+At this point, you should have a standalone DataWave Quickstart environment instantiated.
+Throughout the tour, we'll be using its example datasets, its pre-built configs, and many of its [utility functions](../getting-started/quickstart-reference).
 Follow the steps below to ensure that your environment is up and functioning as required.

 ### Check the Status of Your Services